ktirthan03-bit/My_project-_with_video/README.md

 # My_project-_with_video
-Here is a brief video of my project, the data set of the project and the PDF copy of the project is presented
+Here is a brief video of my project, the data set of the project,ipynb file of my project and the PDF copy of the project report is presented